-This is a website for the new Manx Y-DNA project which is seeking to assess and analyse the spread and diversity of Y-DNA profiles present in men of Manx origin.
+This is a website for the new Manx Y-DNA project which is seeking to assess and analyse the spread and diversity of Y-DNA profiles present in men of Manx origin and identify their early origins before their families arrived on the Isle of Man.

 There is a distinct group of family names which are unique to the Isle of Man - and the Manx population will be a mixture of old Irish, Viking and some Scottish DNA.
 The purpose of this project is to try and clarify some of the early genetic origins of the Manx and to try and identify where the early Manx settlers came from.